godotengine/godot-docs/classes/class_@gdscript.rst

 \ **Note:** For performance reasons, the code inside :ref:`assert<class_@GDScript_method_assert>` is only executed in debug builds or when running the project from the editor.
 Don't include code that has side effects in an :ref:`assert<class_@GDScript_method_assert>` call.
 Otherwise, the project will behave differently when exported in release mode.

 The optional ``message`` argument, if given, is shown in addition to the generic "Assertion failed" message.
+It must be a static string, so format strings can't be used.
 You can use this to provide additional details about why the assertion failed.

 ::